 - Students are eligible for a co-op after completing 30 credits; however, some academic departments may have additional requirements.

-- The Center’s advisors prepare students to enter the workplace through counseling and workshops.
+- Career Services advisors prepare students to enter the workplace through counseling and workshops.
 Students are screened, resumes are forwarded and the employer arranges interviews with selected students.

-- The Center assigns each student to a Co-op Faculty Advisor who is responsible for the academic aspect of the co-op course as well as for making visits to the worksite.
+- Each student is assigned to a Co-op Faculty Advisor who is responsible for the academic aspect of the co-op course as well as for making visits to the worksite.
 While there, they meet with the student and talk to the work supervisor to learn how the student is performing on the job.

 - The Co-op Faculty Advisor is responsible for grading the student at the close of the work experience based on site observations, the quality of academic projects completed and the work supervisor’s written evaluations and verbal comments.